ErniW/ISM330DHCX-bare-metal-STM32/README.md

 ### Possible improvements:
 - I think my read->update->verify mechanism can be done differently.
 Manually setting clear mask manually is annoying.
 - Ownership mechanism isn't fully developed as it doesn't make sense with a single device on a bus.
+- Recovery mechanism could include reinitialisation of peripheral devices on I2C bus.
+Currently if we cut off power supply from ISM330 it stops working because its settings are restarted.

 *Sensor's documentation: https://www.st.com/resource/en/datasheet/ism330dhcx.pdf*